varigence/docs/bimlflex/user-guide/extension-points.md

 The Extension Points are saved as Biml files in the BimlStudio Project and should be treated as source code for the solution.

-## Default BimlFlex behaviour
+## Default BimlFlex behavior

 Note that there are many features and functions built into BimlFlex that don't require Extension Points.
-Parameters, custom source queries with joins and filters, inherited tables and columns, data type expansions etc are all available without the need for Extension Points.
+Parameters, custom source queries with joins and filters, inherited tables and columns, data type expansions etc. are all available without the need for Extension Points.

 ## Extension Point Targets